-A specialization or a minor is a required part of your Computer & Digital Forensics education.
+A concentration or a minor is a required part of your Computer & Digital Forensics education.
 Your faculty advisor will help you map out the best path to reach your desired career or graduate studies goals.
 You can choose to specialize in Computer Science, Cyber Investigation, Cybersecurity: Threats & Mitigation, or Digital Forensic Science (a BS/MS five-year program), or choose to minor in one of our many options.

 Champlain has many existing relationships with companies throughout Burlington and Vermont, giving you access to jobs and internships in the area in addition to opportunities with the Leahy Center.

 Champlain is ranked a Top 20 Best School for Information Technology in America by Niche.com, based on key statistics and student reviews using data from the U.S. Department of Education.

 Champlain was named a "Most Innovative School" by U.S. News & World Report for the fifth consecutive year in its "America's Best Colleges" 2020 ranking of universities in the North.

 97% of Computer & DIgital Forensics 2019 graduates are either employed or continuing their education within six months of graduating.

 Check out our virtual tour and sign up for virtual information sessions: Monday-Friday.

 Fill out our request info form and we’ll send you a cool collection of stickers and useful information about Champlain.

 High school students: Take a deep dive into digital forensics and cybersecurity this summer at a nationally recognized Center of Academic Excellence by the NSA.